Enayut/Enayut/README.md

 - 👋 Hi, I’m @Enayut
-- 👀 I’m interested in doing something purposeful in life
+- 👀 I’m interested in learning
-- 🌱 I’m currently learning DSA javascript and how to navigate through college
+- 🌱 I’m currently learning how to learn
 - 📫 How to reach me: heres my discord _vishwesh

 <!---